Jake Sully: Avatar (2009)

-Jake Sully served with the U.S. Marine Corps but was discharged after receiving a severe spinal injury during a service in Venezuela, which left him paralyzed from the waist down.
+Jake Sully served with the United States Marine Corps but was discharged after receiving a severe spinal injury during a deployment to Venezuela, which left him paralyzed from the waist down.
 The Resources Development Administration (RDA) inform Jake that his twin brother Tom was killed.
 Due to their identical genetics, the RDA offer him the opportunity to take his brother's place in the RDA's Avatar Program on Pandora, an Earth-like moon in Alpha Centauri inhabited by the Na'vi; the Avatar Program involves creating human/Na'vi hybrid clones that are genetically linked to their human "pilots", meaning that Jake can control his brother's avatar due to them being twins.

 Arriving on Pandora, Dr. Grace Augustine, head of the Avatar Program, considers Sully an inadequate replacement for Tom but accepts his assignment as a bodyguard.
 While escorting the avatars of Grace and fellow scientist Dr. Norm Spellman, Jake's avatar is attacked by a thanator.
 Fleeing into the forest, Jake is rescued by Neytiri, a female Na'vi.
 Witnessing an auspicious sign, she takes him to her clan.
 Mo'at, Neytiri's mother and the clan's spiritual leader, orders her daughter to initiate Jake into their society.
 Taking advantage of his new position, Colonel Miles Quaritch, head of RDA's private security force, promises to pay for an operation that would give him the ability to walk again, in exchange for giving information about the Na'vi.
 After learning of this, Grace transfers herself, Jake, and Norm to an outpost.

 Over the next three months, Jake falls in love with Neytiri and begins sympathizing with the Na'vi.
 Jake reveals his change of allegiance when attempting to disable a bulldozer that threatens to destroy a sacred Na'vi site.
 Quaritch shows a video recording of Jake's attack on the bulldozer and another where he admits that the Na'vi will never abandon Hometree to Administrator Parker Selfridge, who orders them to destroy Hometree.
 Jake asks Selfridge to give him one hour to convince the Na'vi to evacuate before commencing the attack.